A-C-Rosenfeldt/Tile-n-Tree/README.md

 The program tries to combine the experiences on a 8-bit home computer BASIC with modern languages (XML, C#, Scala) and graphs.
-A web front-end is planned, but was deemed to clumsy for every-day development in eclipse.
+It is planned to put this in the web using Google Web Toolkit (GWT).
+Development uses elements which worked well in the past: A good IDE (this time eclipse) with re-factoring, version control (GIT), unit tests (Junit4), a program which runs without user interaction.
+Test driven development does not work.
+And I do not use UML.
+In fact there are no documents besides the Code in GIT and I do not miss them.

 ![Screenshot](https://plus.google.com/photos/+ArneChristianRosenfeldt/albums/6042486578143006305/6043434580258012258?pid=6043434580258012258&oid=101260750722957758932]